Andreamsofcake/Cover-Letter/README.md

 I have several reasons why I want to learn Web Development:

-* Tired of dead end jobs.
+* Tired of dead end jobs
 * Want to have more control over who I work for
 * Want to be able to take my skills to other places
 * Find ways to contribute to a global community
 * Make more money
 * Continue my education in a field that needs more women

 I have tried teaching myself, but I worry if I am up to the standards.
 Also I want to be able to show an employer that I have the skills.
 After meeting with Chris at one of the socials I am convinced that I can complete the immersion course and become a full-stack developer.

 Regardless if you enroll me, I will continue down this path.
 PCS would give me the confidence that I think is missing from myself study.
 Hopefully I’m the right fit for your classes.